natlogica/hundred-days/r1-log.md

 ### R1D60
 Contact forms and post requests with Flask, sending emails.
 The Flask server has to receive the user data, triggering a method with the POST request.

+### R1D61
+Advanced forms with Flask, using Jinja and WTForms, which does some form validation.